: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Christopher Lasch: At first glance, a society based on mass consumption appears to encourage …

-: Christopher Lasch, with a passage that would make Matt Feeny’s heart soar: Both parents seek …
+: Christopher Lasch, with a passage that would make Matt Feeny’s heart soar: Both parents seek to …

 : Christopher Lasch: The invasion of the family by industry, the mass media, and the agencies of …